sepgh/poormans-vpn/README.md

 sshuttle --dns -r user@ip:port 0.0.0.0/0 --method nft --no-latency-control
 ```

-I have created this dummy script to help our poor friends which are using windows.
+I have created this repository to help our poor friends which are using windows.

 ## Android